August 23, 2016

-A Toronto restaurant's recent closure highlights the possible wide-ranging impact of decisions on small businesses by the Human Rights Tribunal of Ontario, says Toronto Employment Law lawyer Kevin Marshall.
+A Toronto restaurant’s recent closure highlights the possible wide-ranging impact of decisions on small businesses by the Human Rights Tribunal of Ontario.

-Marshall notes that the tribunal is moving toward six-figure awards that could severely hurt businesses.
-In addition, there are no recourse for those who must defend themselves against borderline or weak claims to recoup their legal costs, he tells AdvocateDaily.com.
+The tribunal is moving toward six-figure awards that could severely hurt businesses.
+In addition, there are no means for those who must defend themselves against borderline or weak claims to recoup their legal costs.

-"All these things add up," says Marshall.
-"Now it can jeopardize a small business and that's a concern.
-Both employers and employees will be out of jobs."
+“All these things add up, now it can jeopardize a small business and that’s a concern.
+Both employers and employees will be out of jobs.”

-For example, a well-known Leslieville-area restaurant, Le Papillon in the Park, announced in January it would close its doors.
-The move follows the Divisional Court's finding last year in Big Inc. v.
-Islam, 2015 ONSC 2921 (CanLll) where the court found the Human Rights Tribunal made no legal errors in its 2013 decision.
-Read more at: http://www.advocatedaily.com/profile/human-rights-tribunal-decision-forces-toronto-restaurant-closure.html.
+For example, well-known Leslieville-area restaurant, Le Papillon in the Park, announced in January it would close its doors.
+The move follows the Divisional Court’s finding last year in Big Inc. v Islam, 2015 ONSC 2921 (CanLII) where the court found the Human Rights Tribunal of Ontario made no legal errors in its 2013 decision.